We're Continuing The Conversation

 Programs are based on time-tested models of transformational learning.
-Games, high stake scenarios, and live experiments challenge participants to think in new and bigger ways.
+Games, high-stakes scenarios, and live experiments challenge participants to think in new and bigger ways.
 You will explore the source of credibility; the patterns and elements of persuasion; the difference between being “right” and being effective; and how to think bigger about what you know—to have more impact in the world.
 Participants emerge with concrete results (op-ed drafts and more), and access to a national network of journalist mentors for individual follow-up.

-- Your background and contact information
+Your background and contact information

 Please send all information to Jeff Martin.

-Participant Op-Eds
+Selected Participant Op-Eds

 - Science: Scientists as political advocates